 Buy car ribbon and car accessories (flowers, tule, cushions that are often placed in the back seat) second hand from wedding websites / papers etc. Even if you don’t like the thought of second hand items for your wedding there’s no need to pay full price for these small accessories.

 Buy your accessories new, and sell them for slightly below cost price after your wedding.
 Or even better, buy them second hand, and sell them for the same price you paid.

 Think about alternatives available in your area.
 My husband and I live in Melbourne, so we caught the tram between the church and the reception venue.
 It cost us $3.20 each, and our out of town guests (and the rest of the commuters on the tram) got a buzz out of it as well.

 Contact a car club (e.g vintage car club or sports car club) to see if any of their members have vehicles that they would be prepared to hire out.
 Most owners will want to do the driving, but they will be proud of their cars and in most instances more than happy to have their pride and joy involved in someone else’s special day.

 The thing that I remember most about Alana’s wedding was right at the very end of the night.
-Alana and Rick had their reception at a venue on the Brisbane River, so they hired a speed boat to take them up the river to their hotel room at Kangaroo Point.
+Alana and Rick had their reception at a venue on the edge of a river in the city, so they hired a speed boat to take them up the river to their hotel at the end of the night.
 The sight of Alana’s veil trailing out the back of the boat into the night was spectacular.